 Is there a mandatory RIA process?

-Is feedback given to stakeholders after consultation is completed?
-Weak to Moderate (less than half of APEC economies) Does the content of the RIA meet good practices?
+Weak to Moderate (less than half of APEC economies)

+Does the content of the RIA meet good practices?

 Are draft legal documents and RIAs published for comment before adoption?

 Does the government publish at least annually a regulatory/legislative plan?

-Weak (A smaller minority of APEC economies) Are trade and competition principles integrated into regulatory reviews and analysis?
+Weak (A smaller minority of APEC economies)

+Are trade and competition principles integrated into regulatory reviews and analysis?

 Provide plainly written, clear, and concise draft measures for public comment with adequate time for review, so that stakeholders and government can have a genuine dialogue that leads to improved regulatory outcomes